The Second Civil War: Production

-Principal photography on the film took place in Sacramento, California, from September through November of 1996.
+Principal photography on the film took place in Sacramento, California, from September through November 1996.

-Release
+Release and reception

-The Second Civil War was broadcast on HBO on March 15, 1997 following by a home video release in the United States on October 21, 1997.
+The Second Civil War was broadcast on HBO on March 15, 1997, and released on home video in the United States on October 21, 1997.

 The film was shown in theaters in Italy, Portugal, the Netherlands and France in 1997 and 1998, before being released to home video.
 In Australia, the film was released directly to video in April/May 1998.
 The DVD was released in 2005.

 Beau Bridges won the 1997 Emmy Award for Outstanding Supporting Actor in a Miniseries or a Special.